Debugging Tools for Windows (WinDbg, KD, CDB, NTSD)

 Start here for an overview of Debugging Tools for Windows.
 This tool set includes WinDbg and other debuggers.
-The driver development environment and the Windows debuggers are integrated into Microsoft Visual Studio.

-To set up the integrated environment, install Visual Studio and then install the Windows Driver Kit (WDK).
+Install Microsoft Visual Studio and then install the Windows Driver Kit (WDK).
 Debugging Tools for Windows is included in the WDK.
 You can get the integrated environment here.

 If you want to download only Debugging Tools for Windows, install the Windows SDK, and, during the installation, select the Debugging Tools for Windows box and clear all the other boxes.